I’m interested in becoming accredited

 Your organisation must:

-- be of good character and able to demonstrate a contribution to community safety through delivery of the Service within your business
+- be of good character and able to demonstrate a contribution to community safety by facilitating access to our Service

 - be a registered Australian business with the Australian Securities and Investments Commission (ASIC) or the Australian Business Register (ABR)

-- be able to achieve a minimum volume of police checks (500 over a five year period)
+- be able to achieve a minimum volume of police checks (500 over a five year period).
+Periodic reviews of this requirement will be undertaken to validate this.

 - be a legal entity for the purposes of contracting with the Commonwealth of Australia, with particular emphasis on the ability to participate in the delivery of a statutory service